99oblivius/Livector/README.md

-# Livector
+# Liviscope
-A super simple vectorscope for you to try out
+A super simple oscilloscope for you to try out

 ## Target system: WIN32